 Billund, Denmark is the home of Lego.
 Several years ago the Lego company opened its newest attraction, the Lego House.
 Built to look like a stack of Legos, the Lego House is one part museum, and one part play room, but its infused with creativity beyond anything I’ve ever seen.
 From the moment you walk in the door, you are surrounded by bright colors and Lego builds that make you want to dive right in and start building.
 And that’s just what they want you to do.
 Here are answers to your questions about planning to visit the Lego House.

-What Ages are Appropriate for the Lego House?
+What Ages are Appropriate to Visit the Lego House?

 If you love Legos, there is something at the Lego House that is perfect for you!
 There are special play spaces, filled with Duplo Blocks, in every room for younger children and a large area in the Red Room dedicated to younger fans.
 Older children will love the opportunity to build and create a variety of different things in different rooms.
 Teens will especially enjoy the technology piece of the Lego House, where they can animate a Lego build, create their own Lego stop motion video, and really let their creativity shine.
 For adults (called AFOL or Adult Fans of Lego), in addition to building and admiring Lego builds on display, the Lego Museum downstairs offers a trip down memory lane.